sinshu/matflat/README.md

 ## Performance

 The following is a performance comparison with the managed implementation in Math.NET Numerics.
-The execution times of various matrix decompositions for square matrices were measured.
+The execution times of various `double` matrix decompositions for square matrices were measured.
 The matrix sizes range from 5x5 to 200x200.

 ### Measurement condition